This delightful roast turkey with sage and onion stuffing has got our mouths watering!

 Return the turkey to the oven and cook for a further 30 min. to crisp the skin.

-If you don't have a thermometer the turkey is cooked if the juices run clear when the thickest part of the thigh is pierced with a small sharp knife.
-If the juices are pink return to the oven and cook until they run clear.
+If you don't have a thermometer, the turkey is cooked if the juices run clear when the thickest part of the thigh is pierced with a small, sharp knife.
+If the juices are pink, return the meat to the oven and cook until the juices run clear.

-When cooked, leave the turkey to rest for 30 min. wrapped loosely with fresh foil before carving.
+When cooked, leave the turkey to rest for 30 minutes—wrapped loosely with fresh foil before carving.

 Meanwhile, make the gravy.
-Pour all the juices from the roasting tin into the bowl or jug with the juices saved from the foil.
+Pour all the juices from the roasting tin into the bowl or jug, including those from the foil.

-Spoon off all the fat which will float to the surface and discard.
-Place the roasting tin on a high heat on the stovetop, add the flour and stir to scrape up all the sediment from the tin.
+Spoon off all the fat that will float to the surface and discard it.
+Place the roasting tin on a high heat on the stovetop, add the flour, and stir to scrape up all the sediment from the tin.
 Cook for one minute.